joerigdon/CHIVES/README.md

 3. Indices.R calculates the composite nutrition quality indices, the health eating index (HEI) and the alternative healthy eating index (AHEI).
 Indices_12m.R adds the 12 month HEI and AHEI data.
 4. Analysis_v2.R compiles all of the derived variables from steps 1-3 above into the tables and figures that make it into the manuscript.
 Analysis_12m.R adds the analogous table for the 12 month derived variables.

-Please contact Joe Rigdon at jrigdon@stanford.edu or jrigdon@mykolab.com with any questions.
+Please contact Joe Rigdon at jrigdon@stanford.edu with any questions.